somefunAgba/NLSIG-COVID19Lab/README.md

 ## Example
-Running 'query_single.m' with the search_code as ``WD`` gave the following model fit for the ongoing COVID-19 pandemic as at 6th December 2020.
+Running 'query_single.m' with the search_code as ``WD`` gave the following model fit for the ongoing COVID-19 pandemic with respect to the last updated date of the data.

 #### Infections
 <p align="center">